My work

 The common thread through my working life can be summarized as 'doctors and quality'.
-Or more specifically, the quality of (the functioning of) medical specialists.
-On this page I tell you more about that and on this website you can find what that has yielded (my performance), what keeps me busy now (my news) and what I am working on (my agenda)
+Or more specifically, the quality of (the performance of) medical specialists.
+On this page I share more about this, and on this website you can find what it has led to (my performance), what currently occupies me (my news), and what I am working on (my agenda).

 Proud